 How to use FastMaint to better manage this

 This is assuming that you have just started using FastMaint.
 The following items are to be done in order as below.
-Once this is setup you should find it a lot easier to track & manage breakdown/ corrective maintenance work.
+Once this is set-up you should find it a lot easier to track & manage breakdown/ corrective maintenance work.
+FastMaint can schedule the maintenance work orders, give you reminders about pending work and provide reports that can be used to analyze where improvements can be made.

-1. Get your most critical equipment loaded into the system
+1. First get the most critical equipment into the system

 You will need to enter equipment information into the system.
 No worries if you do not have all the data.
 First just make sure that the equipment names & descriptions are correct.
 Later on as you use the system, you can come back and update things like model numbers, serial numbers, parts used by the equipment, custom fields and so on.